-Flycheck shows

-error message toc ol tips

-as well, but

-also displays

-error messages iı n the

-echo area,

-if the point

-is at an error location.
-This feature is fully customizable via
+Flycheck shows error message in tool tips as well, and also displays error messages in the echo area if the point is at an error location.
+This feature is fully customizable via flycheck-display-errors-function, and several extensions already provide alternative way to display errors.